 Overall Data Rate

-This section shows the overall point rate being processed by the Wavefront servers.
+The Overall Data Rate section shows the overall point rate being processed by the Operations for Applications servers.

 These charts use the following metrics: